mir47/nd940-android-kotlin-course1-starter/starter/README.md

 4. Shoe Listing screen
 5. Shoe Detail screen for adding a new shoe

-## Getting Started
+## Steps

-Open the starter project in the latest stable version of Android Studio.
+1. Open the starter project in the latest stable version of Android Studio.

-Open the starter project in Android Studio

-##Steps

-1. Open the starter project in Android Studio

 2. Add the navigation libraries to the app build.gradle file